 As awareness grows of the property damage risk of RPZs inside a facility, that means more are being specified for exterior installation.
 And the inherent incompatibility of RPZs and vaults means they're being installed above grade.
 Making those changes later will be VERY expensive and disruptive.

 So why not simply design that in today as you build?
 Lack of awareness and aesthetic concerns are the biggest barriers.
-The seemingly minor component of a backflow enclosure - often simply referred to as a "hotbox" - may actually be key to designing in future flexibility.
+The seemingly minor component of a backflow enclosure - often simply referred to as a backflow cover - may actually be key to designing in future flexibility.

 Enclosures for backflow preventers is only part of what we do.
 Equipment shelters and machinery enclosures are common as well - and experience tells us that the requirement today is often very different than the needs tomorrow, which are often only clear in retrospect.